 There are SQL database data items, SQL database data types, and SQL database data sources in the SQL data modeling.

-• SQL database data types: It is a table of relational databases or sets of data having similar structures.
+- SQL database data types: SQL database data types are tables of relational databases or sets of data with similar structures.
 For example, a row list in a text file that is comma-delimited or Oracle view while data modeling in Oracle SQL developer.

 Key Features of Data Modeling